SpeekeR99/ZS24_ANLP_Zappe/cv05/README.md

 | sentiment-csfd | 0.755 ± 0.001 | 0.843 ± 0.002      | 0.843 ± 0.002  | **0.859 ± 0.003** |

 (safe to say that `Random model` baseline for `sts` task is obviously way easier to beat than the `Mean model` baseline for the `sentiment` task)

+💔 It would be better to use stronger baseline for STS.
+This table would look better.

 The best performing model overall was the `FERNET-C5` model; I hate to say it, but that is one thing the `kky` did right.